mathewsanders/Mustard/Documentation/Tokens with internal state.md

 }

 extension String {
-    // a convenience to allow us to use `"cat".literalToken` instead of `LiteralToken("cat")` var literalToken: LiteralToken {
+    // a convenience to allow us to use `"cat".literalToken` instead of `LiteralTokenizer("cat")` var literalToken: LiteralTokenizer {
-        return LiteralToken(target: self)
+        return LiteralTokenizer(target: self)
     }
 }
 ````